markyoder/wasp_clone/wasphalite/README.md

 7. Iterative template imports - import a template for each element of an array via 'using' an array or repeatedly via range variables.
 8. Conditional action blocks - support pre-processor style #if/ifdef/ifndef - #elseif/else - #endif conditional blocks which will only be emitted when the appropriate condition is true.

+Each construct is evaluated and emitted into the evaluation stream which can be redirected to a file when using the HALITE utility, or c++ std::ostream when using the wasphalite api.

 ## Attributes and Expressions
 Attributes and expressions are delimited by an opening and closing delimiter.
 By default these delimiters are '<' and '>' respectively.